Let’s follow Cheryl, a 55-year-old woman.

 – If Cheryl went to a healthcare facility in another area of Louisiana, the LTR’s regional staff would obtain the information from that facility.

 – And if Cheryl got a consultation at an out-of-state hospital, such as M.D.
 Anderson, the LTR will get the data from the Texas Cancer Registry through an interstate data exchange.
-The LTR has data exchange agreements with 44 state cancer registries, which send information on Louisiana cancer patients to the LTR twice a year.
+The LTR has data exchange agreements with population-based cancer registries in 43 states and 4 US territories, which send information on Louisiana cancer patients to the LTR twice a year.

 Data Verification and Consolidation